 Methods: We replicated methodology from Nie et al (2018) using common algorithms based on linear regressions and decision trees to predict treatment-resistant depression (TRD, defined as failing to respond to 2 or more antidepressants) in the STAR*D dataset.
 We then trained and externally validated models using the clinical features found in both datasets to predict response (≥50% reduction on the Quick Inventory for Depressive Symptomatology, Self-Rated [QIDS-SR]) and remission (endpoint QIDS-SR score ≤5) in the CAN-BIND-1 dataset.
 We evaluated additional models to investigate how different outcomes and features may affect prediction performance.

-Results: Our replicated models predicted TRD in the STAR*D dataset with slightly better balanced accuracy than Nie et al (70%-73% versus 64%-71%, respectively).
-Prediction performance on our external methodology validation on the CAN-BIND-1 dataset varied depending on outcome; performance was worse for response (best balanced accuracy 65%) compared to remission (77%).
-Using the smaller set of features found in both datasets generally improved prediction performance when evaluated on the STAR*D dataset.
+Results: Our replicated models predicted TRD in the STAR*D dataset with slightly better balanced accuracy than Nie et al (68%-72% versus 64%-71%, respectively).
+Prediction performance on our external methodology validation on the CAN-BIND-1 dataset varied depending on outcome; performance was worse for response (best balanced accuracy 64%) compared to remission (73%).
+Using the smaller set of features found in both datasets improved or did not hinder prediction performance when evaluated on the STAR*D dataset.

 Conclusion: We successfully replicated prior work predicting antidepressant treatment outcomes using machine learning methods and clinical data.
 We found similar prediction performance using these methods on an external database, although prediction of remission was better than prediction of response.
 Future work is needed to improve prediction performance to be clinically useful.